moizyousufi/2D-Game-Engine/README.md

 sudo apt-get install libsdl2-image-dev sudo apt-get install libsdl2-mixer-dev
 ```
-From there, download the game engine files and run:
+From there, download the game engine files.
+If it is in a zip file, then extract that into its own folder.

+Using `cd`, navigate to the folder containing `game.c` and `makefile` and run:

 ```
 make